-I use a DSLR camera for my food photography which is the Nikon D3400 camera and 50mm f1.8 lens.
+I use the Nikon D3400 camera and 50mm f1.8 lens.
 I shoot in natural light without a tripod, and edit my photos in Lightroom!

 What's your favourite food?

 What do you do in your spare time?

 When I’m not at college, I am blogging.
 When I’m not blogging, you’ll find me watching Netflix, drinking smoothies, meeting with friends, and playing the piano.
 Or you’ll find me at the supermarket – I just love that place!